 I certainly believe Solomon was originally very deeply in love with the woman about whom he composed his song; though I do not personally think this was the Queen of Sheba.

 When discussing this possibility in my book, I pointed out the discrepancy between the initial character and behaviour of the woman described in the song and that of the Queen of Sheba, who came with great pomp and riches to test Solomon with hard questions (2Chronicles 9:1).
-But I suspect that your view on this matter also owes much to the Arabian/Ethiopian tradition about King Solomon’s romance with the Queen of Sheba, which comes from the 14th-century ‘Kebra Nagast.’1 This document claims that, on the eve of her return to Sheba, Solomon tricked the Queen into accepting his advances; thereby siring the first of Ethiopia’s ‘Solomonic’ dynasty that finally ended with the overthrow of Haile Salassie in 1974.
+But I suspect that the correspondent’s view on this matter also owes much to the Arabian/Ethiopian tradition about King Solomon’s romance with the Queen of Sheba, which comes from the 14th-century ‘Kebra Nagast.’1 This document claims that, on the eve of her return to Sheba, Solomon tricked the Queen into accepting his advances; thereby siring the first of Ethiopia’s ‘Solomonic’ dynasty that finally ended with the overthrow of Haile Salassie in 1974.
 But, whereas the Song of Solomon clearly describes a marriage (Song 3:6-11 & 4:8-12), leading to an ongoing relationship, neither the biblical accounts of the Queen’s visit nor the ‘Kebra Nagast’ suggest that there was any formal marriage between the two.
 The biblical accounts of her visit (1Kings 10:1-13 & 2Chronicles 9:1-12) make no mention of any sexual relationship.
 The ‘Kebra Nagast’ tells us that after their temporary union she departed to Sheba, giving birth to her son en route, and for a long time concealed the identity of the father from her son; apparently never seeing Solomon again.

 From a reading of the biblical account, it is certainly possible to suppose that the Queen of Sheba did fall in love with Solomon; and yet placed the call of duty above her own heart.
 Yet Solomon’s own behaviour is much harder to explain.
-It is difficult to date exactly when the Queen of Sheba’s visit occurred: but the first wife of Solomon to be mentioned is Pharaoh’s daughter (1Kings 9:16,24 & 2Chronicles 8:11) and the woman in the song was the 60th queen out of 700!
+It is difficult to date exactly when the Queen of Sheba’s visit occurred: but the first wife of Solomon to be mentioned after he became king2 is Pharaoh’s daughter (1Kings 9:16,24 & 2Chronicles 8:11) and the woman in the song was the 60th queen out of 700!
 (Song 6:8 & 1Kings 11:3).

 However, there is another curious aspect of Solomon’s many wives: the Scriptures only mention him having two daughters and one son (1Kings 4:11,15; 14:21).
 That son, Rehoboam, became Solomon’s successor in spite of being described as the son of ‘Naamah the Ammonitess.’
 This is extraordinary, as the Mosaic law stated, ‘An Ammonite or a Moabite shall not enter into the assembly of Yahweh; even to the tenth generation shall none belonging to them enter into the assembly of Yahweh forever: because they didn’t meet you with bread and with water in the way, when you came forth out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of Mesopotamia, to curse you.’
 (Deuteronomy 23:3-4) Yet, in spite of this, the men of Judah accepted him as their king, as did the other Israelites until he threatened them with more taxes (1Kings 12:1-19).
 The implication seems to be that there was a distinct shortage of alternative candidates.